RamSharma06/India-AQI-Predictor/README.md

 # India AQI Analysis

 ##  Overview
-This project was carried out at the **Defence Research and Development Organisation (DRDO)** to analyze the **Air Quality Index (AQI)** across India.
+This project was carried out at the **Defence Research and Development Establishment, DRDO** to analyze the **Air Quality Index (AQI)** across India.
 The study focused on identifying spatial and temporal pollution patterns, assessing pollutant contributions, and applying statistical and machine learning techniques for AQI prediction.

 ---